Jealous Guy: Release

 Lennon's recording of "Jealous Guy" was released on the Imagine album in 1971.
 It was not released as a single until November 1985, five years after Lennon's murder and four-and-a-half years after Roxy Music's version was released.
 Accompanied on the B-side by "Going Down on Love", a track from Walls and Bridges (1974), the single reached number 65 on the UK charts.

 In the United States, the single reached number 80 on the Billboard Hot 100 in November 1988 in conjunction with the release of the documentary film Imagine: John Lennon.
 "Jealous Guy" also peaked at number 22 on the Hot Adult Contemporary chart.

 Critical reception

 Stereogum contributors Timothy and Elizabeth Bracy rated it as Lennon's second best solo song behind "Instant Karma!", saying that "we have Lennon at his most wounded and vulnerable, confessing to every manner of emotional extortion, and somehow still on the defensive" in a song with "a melody worthy of anything the Beatles ever produced."

 Ultimate Classic Rock critic Stephen Lewis rated it as Lennon's third greatest solo love song, calling it "one of his most mature piano melodies."

 Promotional video

 A promotional video was made for the song in 1971.
-It showed, mostly in a continuous overhead shot by helicopter, John and Yoko travelling in a hearse from their Tittenhurst Park mansion to a nearby lake, where they were then shown getting into a row boat.
+It showed, mostly in a continuous overhead shot by helicopter, John and Yoko travelling in a hearse from their Tittenhurst Park mansion to a nearby lake, where they were then shown getting into a rowing boat.